Frequently Asked Questions

 Dongle device or Dongle mode

 RC4 Commander software is able to restore your IDs when you connect to the device using the Public ID (999).
-Commander needs a dongle attached to your computer, using either a dedicated dongle device, or one of your other units in dongle mode.
+Commander needs a dongle attached to your computer, using either a dedicated 2.4GHz or 900Mhz dongle device, or one of your other units in dongle mode.

 Connecting your device